 - Removing the wart(s) via laser

 It is important to treat your warts—by covering or removing them—even if they are not bothering you, because they have the capacity to spread HPV to other parts of your own body and to other people.
 You can help prevent the spread of HPV by keeping warts on your body clean and unbroken, and by avoiding skin-to-skin contact of these areas to other parts of your own body and to others.

 Treatment success varies for each patient and for each individual instance of warts.
 The first step is to review the information presented and try to determine which type of wart yours may be.
 Next, find a dermatologist in Arizona, Nevada, and California to treat your skin and remove the wart safely and simply.

 The board-certified dermatologists at West Dermatology in Arizona, Nevada, and California are always ready to consult with new and existing patients to determine an optimal course for treatment.
-Call the West Dermatology office nearest to you, or contact us online today to schedule a consultation.
+Call the West Dermatology office nearest to you (we have offices in Hillcrest, San Diego, Phoenix, Yuma, and other major cities), or contact us online today to schedule a consultation.